-The interior of the Hilux is updated along with the rest of the car.
-A healthy dose of dimensionality can be found in the interior which is similar to other Toyota vehicles sharing the same platform.
+The interior of the Hilux has a healthy dose of dimensionality that can be found in the interior which is similar to other Toyota vehicles sharing the same platform.
 There are, however, subtler styling elements that can distinctly mark it as a Hilux.

 Consumers can opt for the higher trims that come equipped with leather-wrapped seats, or opt for the cloth seats in the lower trims.
-Top variants can also come with automatic climate control as well as steering wheel audio controls depending on the head unit.
+Top variants can also come with automatic climate control as well as steering wheel audio controls.
 The gauge cluster is a twin-dial setup with a multi-function display in the middle.
-Down the center lies the 6.5-inch display audio system that can be also found in other Toyota vehicles.

 The Toyota Hilux is a safe vehicle that features airbags as standard even in the most basic variant.
 Driver’s and passenger’s airbags are standard, but opting for higher trims will allow the user to be shielded by two front airbags, along with an entire plethora of side and curtain airbags, bringing the total to seven.
 Other safety features that the Hilux can come with are ABS with electronic brakeforce distribution, which is also augmented by brake assist, stability control, as well as speed sensing door locks.
 As usual, your mileage may vary depending on the variant that you choose.